From the old and to the new...

 1914-15 Star and Clasp, British War Medal, Victory Medal.

-service the Bell from H.M.S.
-Renown will be dedicated for use in the
+During the service the Bell from H.M.S.
+Renown will be dedicated for use in the church.
+SEE RIGHT.

 The new All Saints Church with the Victorian almshouse 'St Edith's' next to it.